PelagicCreatures/sargasso/README.md

 Pass in a url of a web worker js file or create an inline web worker from string of raw code.

+The worker code does the work when it receives an onmessage event

+e.data contains the params for our worker

+A web worker could be used by many sargasso instances so e.data.uid is reserved for the id on the instance that is invoking and the worker and should always hand uid back in the postMessage events it sends back to the sargasso object.

 ```
 class MySubClass extends Sargasso {